-- Include a conflict minerals flow-down clause in new or renewed supplier contracts. - Exclude any new supplier from doing business with PSI during the supplier audit process if its determined they are sourcing from conflict countries and cannot positively determine that the smelters are conflict free. - Engage with suppliers and direct them to training resources to attempt to increase the response rate and improve the content of the supplier survey responses. - Engage any of our suppliers found to be supplying us with 3TG from sources that support conflict in the DRC or any adjoining country to establish an alternative source of 3TG that does not support such conflict. - Work with the OECD and relevant trade associations to define and improve best practices and build leverage over the supply chain in accordance with the OECD Guidance.
+a.
+Include a conflict minerals flow-down clause in new or renewed supplier contracts.

+b.
+Exclude any new supplier from doing business with PSI during the supplier audit process if its determined they are sourcing from Covered Countries and cannot positively determine that the smelters are conflict free.

+c.
+Engage with suppliers and direct them to training resources to attempt to increase the response rate and improve the content of the supplier survey responses.

+d.
+Engage any of our suppliers found to be supplying us with 3TG from sources that support conflict in the DRC or any adjoining country to establish an alternative source of 3TG that does not support such conflict.

+e.
+Work with the OECD and relevant trade associations to define and improve best practices and build leverage over the supply chain in accordance with the OECD Guidance.

+f.
+Continue devising and developing a strategy for managing and mitigating conflict mineral risk in our supply chain